 The updated version of the logo retains the previous design’s main features but with several changes.
 The basic style of the logo remained the same: the words “pop” and “tarts” are located on two levels, retaining the slope and arc-shaped arrangement.
 However, the color palette has become simpler.

-The addition was a new symbol—a character in the letter “o” of the word “pop.”
+The addition was a new symbol, a character in the letter “o” of the word “pop.”
 Drawn in a caricature style, the hero smiles and holds a piece of Pop-Tarts.
-This makes the logo more alive by reinforcing the image and product connection.
+This makes the logo more engaging by reinforcing the connection between the image and the product.

 The design has become more asymmetrical, thanks to the uneven arrangement of the letters and their inclination, creating an impression of fun and lightness